Home Info Koala (Bear) - Interesting Facts For Kids, Pictures, Habitat, Diet, Behavior

 Grooming

-Koalas have five digits on each of their front paws, two of which are in the opposite directions.
+Koalas have five fingers on each front paw, with two of them facing in opposite directions.
 On their hind paws, the second and third digits are fused together forming a grooming claw.